-Bidirectional Glenn shunt operation: At four to six months of age, babies need a second operation.
+Bidirectional Glenn shunt operation: At 4 to 6 months of age, babies need a second operation.
 During the Glenn procedure, surgeons:

-Fontan procedure: Between 18 months and four years of age, babies need a final surgery.
-This final procedure allows all blood returning from the body to go straight to the lungs instead of mixing in the heart.
-During a Fontan procedure, surgeons will connect the inferior vena cava (IVC) to the pulmonary arteries.
-Similar to the SVC, the IVC is the large vein that carries oxygen-poor blood from the lower body to the heart.
+Fontan procedure: Between 18 months and 4 years of age, babies need a final surgery.
+This final procedure allows all blood returning from their body to go straight to their lungs instead of mixing in their heart.
+During a Fontan procedure, surgeons will connect your baby’s inferior vena cava (IVC) to their pulmonary arteries.
+Similar to the SVC, the IVC is the large vein that carries oxygen-poor blood from your child’s lower body to their heart.

 Sometimes, your baby’s surgeon may recommend a heart transplant instead of the three-part surgery series.
-Babies with heart transplants need lifelong medications.
-Discuss the pros and cons of heart transplants with your healthcare provider.
+However, babies with heart transplants need lifelong medications.

-The outlook for hypoplastic left heart syndrome depends on how complex the heart damage is.
+A hypoplastic left heart syndrome prognosis depends on the complexity of your child’s heart deformity.
 Ask your baby’s healthcare provider about the risks associated with each surgery.